CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 My websites are on a google Linux virtual machine.
 On my local disk I always prepare the files and folders structure for the websites.
 Then I synchronize this folder with the directory on the VM.
+It already happened that I deleted my VM on google and had to set a new one from scratch.
+I wanted a clean start.
+So having an identical copy on my local disk is paramount.
 The local folder is synced with Dropbox.
-Just for some websites I use Github.

 ## confusion with names